 Any UCITS can be established as a so-called "umbrella" structure with several sub-funds.
 These can be understood as segregated portfolios of assets with their own investment policy and strategy, all under one single legal structure (FCP or SICAV) with the same legal form and service providers.
 The considerable popularity of such structures results from the economies of scale possible through the multiplication of assets under management and reduced administrative costs.
-Also, the addition of a new sub-fund (or the modification of the terms of an existing sub-fund) limits the scope of the approval process necessary with the CSSF to such sub-fund and its terms only, thereby substantially accelerating the time to market.
-Pursuant to the 2010 Law, each sub-fund within an umbrella structure is segregated from the others, and its assets only available to the investors and creditors of such sub-fund.
+Also, the addition of a new sub-fund (or the modification of the terms of an existing sub-fund) limits the scope of the necessary approval process with the CSSF in relation to such sub-fund and its terms only, thereby substantially accelerating the time to market.
+Pursuant to the 2010 Law, each sub-fund within an umbrella structure is segregated from the others, and its assets are only available to the investors and creditors of such sub-fund.

 UCITS also need to issue a short document containing key investor information, which contains a summary of the main aspects of such UCITS and needs to be made available to investors prior to their investment.
-Such document also needs to be provided to the CSSF during the approval process.
+Such document that is drafted in a quite uniform manner also needs to be provided to the CSSF during the approval process.